The Lake District

 Tour of Peter Rabbit film locations, Beatrix Potter's House and more...

 To celebrate the launch of the new Peter Rabbit film, we have put together all of our favourite Beatrix Potter locations across the Lake District!
 From walks to attractions, gift shops and even the former home of the much-loved children's author.
-Question is, where will you visit first?
+Why not stay at The Daffodil in Grasmere for your base to explore?
+With so much to see and do, where will you visit first?

 HILL TOP FARM - BEATRIX POTTER'S HOUSE

 Hill Top Farm located in Near Sawrey close to Hawkshead was one Beatrix Potter's properties, a 17th century farmhouse.
 The author purchased the farm in 1905 and left it, along with 15 other Lake District farms, to the National Trust in 1943.

 Hill Top provides a time capsule of Beatrix Potter's life, containing all of her favourite things.
 The house and surrounding countryside acted as great inspiration for many of her characters including Tom Kitten, Samuel Whiskers and Jemima Puddle-Duck.
 You'll soon see why Beatrix loved this farmhouse so much as you step through the cottage gardens which features flowers, herbs, fruit and vegetables.

 Open all year round, Hill Top should be high on your list of things to do whilst visiting the Lake District!
 Why not take the ferry over from Bowness and make a day of it?

 THE WORLD OF BEATRIX POTTER